 At Hadrian Primary School we believe that Religious Education plays an important part in developing our children’s spiritual, moral, social and cultural growth.
 Through the teaching of R.E. children gain a better understanding of themselves and their belief system and also develop an awareness of the differing beliefs of others.
 R.E. offers our children the means by which to understand how other people choose to live and to understand why they choose to live in that way.
 This helps children to develop respect and tolerance towards their peers, staff and the community as a whole.
 As well as developing factual knowledge of a variety of religions, R.E. also encourages students to ask questions about life, develop self-reflection and promotes attitudes of confidence and thoughtfulness about themselves.
 We aspire to help children to develop the ability to make reasoned and informed judgements about religious and moral issues which is an essential skill in our 21stcentury multi-cultural society.

-The intention of the French curriculum at Hadrian is that children are taught to develop an interest in learning other languages in a way that is enjoyable and stimulating.
+The intention of the Italian curriculum at Hadrian is that children are taught to develop an interest in learning other languages in a way that is enjoyable and stimulating.
 We encourage children’s confidence and creative skills.
 We strive to stimulate and encourage children’s curiosity about language.
-We help children develop their awareness of cultural differences in other countries. we strive to embed the skills of listening, speaking, reading and writing skills necessary to enable children to use and apply their French learning in a variety of contexts and lay the foundations for future language learning.
+We help children develop their awareness of cultural differences in other countries. we strive to embed the skills of listening, speaking, reading and writing skills necessary to enable children to use and apply their Italian learning in a variety of contexts and lay the foundations for future language learning.

 Our MFL curriculum is designed to progressively develop children skills in languages, through regular taught lessons.
 Children progressively acquire, use and apply a growing bank of vocabulary organised around topics.
 Children are encouraged and supported to develop their speaking and listening skills through conversational work, singing activities and games.
 As confidence and skill grows, children record their work through pictures, captions and sentences.